LijunSun90/EC_RL_Learn/MAS_Terms_Collection.md

 * Distributed Problem Solving (DPS)

-(focuses on the information management aspects of systems with several components working together towards a common goal.)
+(focuses on the information management aspects, such as task decomposition and solution synthesis, of systems with several components working together towards a common goal.)

 * Multiagent System (MAS)